ezyang/torchdbg/README.md

 ### React UI

+A live version of the UI is here: https://ezyang.github.io/torchdbg/ It is entirely client side, the trace files never leave your browser.
+Use the slider at the bottom to advance forward/back in the trace.

-First, run the development server:
+To run it locally, first, run the development server:

 ```bash
 npm run dev